 How to Know the Signs and what action to take with

 I always thought that was something to do with being nervous about teaching a class orbeing in front of a class and never really dived deep, to be honest into the full concept ofwhat Imposter Syndrome is.
 Historically, I would get over it and go beyond what I hadthought it was!

 After Researching, and listening to ted talks, I discovered that imposter syndrome is not unusual most successful people have this a lot, It’s essentially a thought that is being fed!!
 Like all negative thoughts, the more they are fed the more they’ll grow, right?

 So, I called it out, Stopped feeding it, and with my life coaching and mental fitness skills useda strategy to identify it, call it out, and then take action!

 As a result, I did not let this phenomenon get in my way of delivering my first teachertraining course I ended up going above and beyond my delivery to 10 people, and thefeedback was phenomenal.
 Gave me confidence and a pep in my step.

-get a call from the radio to ask me to talk about it and here I am writing a blog !!
+Here are the results afterward, A surge of confidence to create a collaborated day retreat forEmpowering women in business who have experienced this and want tools to manage it, Iget a call from the radio to ask me to talk about it and here I am writing a blog !!
 Successstory.